jimuflow/jimuflow/docs/en/commands/WindowsAutomation/WindowElementOperation/window_input.md

 ### Input Method

 Select the input method:
-* Simulate Manual Input: Simulate the way of manual input.
+* Simulate Human Input: Simulate the way of manual input.
 * Automated Interface Input: Call the automated interface for input.

-### Whether the Input Content Contains Shortcut Keys
+### The Input Content Contains Shortcut Keys

 If checked, shortcut keys can be included in the input content.